Creigh Deeds 2009 gubernatorial campaign: Timeline

 Deeds announced his candidacy in December 2007.
-He was quickly joined by Delegate Brian Moran who announced on January 3, 2008.
-Initially, Deeds had built up momentum, having lost the race for attorney general in 2005 by just 323 votes Deeds's strategy was to campaign to the governor's mansion through his position in the Virginia State Senate by proposing several favorable legislative actions including proposing a measure to give a $10,000 tax-credit to businesses that made "job creating investments" and supporting eliminating the sales tax on renewable energy purchases.
+He was soon joined by Delegate Brian Moran, who announced on January 3, 2008.

+Initially, Deeds built up momentum, having lost the race for attorney general in 2005 by just 323 votes.
+His strategy was to campaign to the governor's mansion through his position in the Virginia State Senate by proposing several favorable legislative actions, including a measure to give a $10,000 tax credit to businesses that made "job creating investments", and eliminating the sales tax on renewable energy purchases.

-Deeds picked up several major endorsements early in the race such as The International Police Union and (then) Charlottesville Mayor David Brown.
+Deeds picked up several major endorsements early in the race, such as The International Police Union and (then) Charlottesville Mayor David Brown.

-Deeds, along with fellow gubernatorial candidates participated in the Virginia Capitol Correspondents Association dinner.
+Deeds, along with fellow gubernatorial candidates, participated in the Virginia Capitol Correspondents Association dinner.

 Deeds was prohibited from raising funds during the 2009 session of the Virginia General Assembly.
-In addition, it was difficult for Deeds to campaign as he was predominately on the Senate Floor a majority of the time during the session.
+It was difficult for him to campaign, as he was predominately on the Senate Floor a majority of the time during the session.
 Deeds returned to the campaign trail in March and began his "Commonwealth Conversations Tour".
-His campaign has made stops in Bristol, Roanoke as well as other cities.
+His campaign made stops in Bristol, Roanoke, and other cities.

-Deeds announced his 1st quarter fund-raising totals on April 9, 2009.
-Due to the fact that Deeds participated in the legislative session, his fundraising totals were less than McAuliffe and Moran.
-Deeds raised approximately $600,000, compared to $800,000 for Moran and $4.2 million for McAuliffe.
+Deeds announced his first quarter fundraising totals on April 9, 2009.
+Due to the fact that he participated in the legislative session, his fundraising totals were less than those of McAuliffe and Moran.
+Deeds raised approximately $600,000, compared to $800,000 by Moran and $4.2 million by McAuliffe.
 Deeds reported that he had $1.2 million cash on hand, compared to Moran's $824,000, and that 97% of his contributions came from in-state, compared to 90% for Moran and 18% for McAuliffe.

-In early May 2009, Deeds laid off about five campaign staffers, in order to keep airing television ads.
-After the layoffs, Deeds had 25 staffers across the state and six offices in Charlottesville, Richmond, Hampton Roads, Roanoke, Southside and Northern Virginia.
+In early May 2009, Deeds laid off several campaign staffers, in order to keep airing television ads.
+After the layoffs, he had 25 staffers across the state and six offices in Charlottesville, Richmond, Hampton Roads, Roanoke, Southside and Northern Virginia.

 In late May 2009, Deeds began gaining momentum, according to various polling results.
 This was due in part to the Washington Posts endorsement of Deeds on May 22.